SAP-samples/teched2022-IN280/exercises/ex2/ex21/readme.md

     *If you are performing configurations yourself:* select at least the `CloudIntegration-<tenant_name>_<userID>` service.
 Otherwise select `CloudIntegration-<tenant_name>`.

-    You may add further services if you want but this isn't necessary for the exercise.
+    You may add further services if you want but this isn't necessary for the exercise

-7. **Apply** the configuration
+7. **Apply** the selection